Keyboard shortcuts

 Hotkeys stop working during app usage

-There may be a chance that this happens due to MacOS getting stuck in ‘Secure Input’ mode.
+This may happen due to MacOS getting stuck in ‘Secure Input’ mode.
 There is a Check Secure Input Status button at the bottom of the config editor to check if this is the cause.

 Espanso has a good explainer on this issue, as well as some potential workarounds to get un-stuck (the last resort is to log out your MacOS user and log back in).